zammad/zammad-user-documentation/snippets/ticket-settings-link-list.rst

 .. note:: **📖 See Also**

-   For an detailed discussion of each ticket setting, see the articles below:
+   For an in-depth discussion of each ticket setting, see the articles below:

    * :doc:`Owner </basics/service-ticket/settings/owner>`
    * :doc:`State </basics/service-ticket/settings/state>`